 Humorism was a well known method of healing among those who had the money or status to actually see a physician trained in Roman/Greek methods of diagnosing an illness.
 The humors, certain fluids found in the body (the blood, the bile, phlegm) were examined for imbalances.
 Urine and feces were also often examined.
 Those in hospital were often used as case studies.
 Each of these humors, based on appearance, consistency and smell, related also to wet, dry, cold, or hot therapies.
 The humors could, therefore be balanced and wellness restored with appropriate therapies, such as baths (hot or cold) and exercise, certain foods and medications (mostly herbs) and rest.

-When the Black Death struck in 1347, people had no idea what caused it even though they had a fairly good notion that it was spread from one person to the next and one could possibly avoid contracting it if one could get far enough away from those who were already ill.
+When the Bubonic Plague (The Black Death) struck in 1347, people had no idea what caused it even though they had a fairly good notion that it was spread from one person to the next and one could possibly avoid contracting it if one could get far enough away from those who were already ill.
 Lepers and Jews were often charged and killed for bringing on the plague, which, of course, was absurd.
-The Black Death (the Bubonic Plague) was actually a pneumonic infection that was contracted through inhalation, ingestion and slight abrasion.
+The Black Death was actually a pneumonic infection that was contracted through inhalation, ingestion and slight abrasion.
 It was also passed on by rats and fleas that traveled filth-ridden streets and towns.
 It was the plague that caused people to take a look at the link between hygiene and health.
 It was during this time that a group of spice trading thieves concocted a recipe, later called Thieves oil, to prevent themselves from getting sick while robbing victims of the plague.
 They used the oil as a rub on their bodies and under their noses in order to be able to rob the diseased and the dead without becoming sick themselves.

 Another disease that had people questioning its cause was Leprosy.
 Leprosy is actually a bacteria.
-It was so completely misunderstood that Lepers were banned from 'normal' society and had no right under law.
-In fact, under church law Lepers were considered dead.
-Leprosy still exists today, but now that is is understood that it is caused by a bacteria, no one has to suffer the isolation that so many faced in medieval times.
-Still, it is a very difficult disease to treat and there are many who are still afflicted even in today's world.
+It was so completely misunderstood that lepers were banned from 'normal' society and had no right under law.
+In fact, under church law lepers were considered dead.
+Leprosy still exists today, but now that is is understood that it is caused by a bacteria no one has to suffer the isolation that so many faced in medieval times.
+Still, it is a very difficult disease to treat.

 Other methods were not so unlike those we use today, such as herbal therapy, where whole herbs, herbal tinctures, rubs, poultices and teas are implemented to relieve symptoms.